Previously, we discussed how 2023 is the year of GenAI.

 ‘Gradually, then all of a sudden’

-The report remembers the first glimpses of GenAI in November 2022, with curiosity and fear over its future; an early understanding of how it could help work processes, and anxieties regarding what it might mean for future job security.
+The report remembers the first glimpses that we had of GenAI in November 2022, with curiosity and fear over its future, an early understanding of how it could help business processes, and anxieties regarding what it might mean for future job security.

-In the time since, GenAI’s usage has grown extensively, from OpenAI releasing ChatGPT to the more intelligent GPT-4 version only a few months later.
-This growth of GenAI is only set to continue, with 75% of its value coming from Customer Ops, Marketing and Sales, Software engineering and R&D. In fact, GenAI’s impact could add trillions of dollars in value to the global economy – with estimates between $2.6 trillion to as much as $4.4 trillion a year!
+In the time since, GenAI’s usage has grown extensively, from OpenAI releasing ChatGPT to the more intelligent GPT-4 version just a few months later.
+This growth of GenAI is only set to continue, with 75% of its value coming from Customer Ops, Marketing and Sales, Software Engineering and R&D. In fact, GenAI’s impact could add trillions of dollars in value to the global economy – with estimates between $2.6tn to as much as $4.4tn a year.

 Whilst benefits to productivity cannot be overestimated, this still requires workers to be supported with new skills, as many will undoubtedly – be forced to – seek new occupations.